cloudmesh/cloudmesh-mpi/doc/chapters/preface.md

    inclusion must be used for filenames, and other names as they are refereed to in code blocks.

+4. Do showcase command inclusion we use a block but preceed every command with a `$` or other prefix indicating the computer on which the command is executed.

+   > ```
+   > $ ls
+   > ```

-4. Formulas are written as LaTeX formulas
+5. Formulas are written as LaTeX formulas

-5. We use regular markdown
+6. We use regular markdown

-6. Inclusions are handled by pandoc-include
+7. Inclusions are handled by pandoc-include

-7. bibliography is managed via footnotes
+8. bibliography is managed via footnotes